-We have seen that if you use the command x=rand() you get a number between 0 and 1.
-It can also generate row or column vectors.
-For example, rand(1,5) returns a row vector of five random numbers (1 row, 5 columns) such as the following commands:
+The matlab command x=rand() can be used to get a random number between 0 and 1.
+It can also gneerate row or column vectors.
+For example, rand(1,5) returns a row vector of five random numbers (1 row, 5 columns) such as